 Parents also have the responsibility for communicating to their children the consequences of their conduct.
 California Civil Code Section 1714 makes parents liable for acts of willful misconduct by their children that result in injury to persons or damage to property.
+California Civil Code Section 1714 makes parents liable for acts of willful misconduct by their children that result in injury to persons or damage to property.
 California Civil Code Section 1714.3 established the liability of the parent/guardian for injuries to a person caused by the minor's discharge of a firearm.

-DUTIES OF PUPILS (EC §48908, 5 CCR §300): Every pupil must attend punctually and regularly, conform to the regulations of the school, obey promptly all the directions of his/her teacher and others in authority, observe good order and propriety of deportment, be diligent in study, be respectful to his/her teacher and others in authority, be kind and courteous to schoolmates, and refrain entirely from the use of profane and vulgar language.
+DUTIES OF PUPILS (EC §48908, 5 CCR §300): Every pupil must attend punctually and regularly, conform to the regulations of the school, obey promptly all the directions of his/her teacher and others in authority, observe good order and propriety of deportment, be diligent in study, be respectful to his/her teacher and others in authority, be kind and courteous to schoolmates, and refrain entirely from use of profane and vulgar language.

 SAFE STORAGE OF FIREARMS AND GUN VIOLENCE: (EC §§48980, 49392): The Fullerton School District, in partnership with the Fullerton Police Department, are working together to keep our children as safe as possible.
 In an effort to stop tragedies before they happen, we want to make you aware of guidelines from the California Department of Education.
-Please refer to Attachment 31 for information regarding child firearm access prevention laws relating to the safe storage of firearms.
+Please refer to Attachment 34 for information regarding child firearms.
 Store guns securely (locked in a gun safe, unloaded, with ammunition locked separately); Ask about the presence of guns in other homes (play dates, neighbors, family) and; Recognize the risk factors and warning signs of suicide and depression and speak up.
 Two additional resources, the End Family Fire and Be Smart websites, provide information to help families with gun safety.

-ATTENDANCE OF SUSPENDED CHILD'S PARENT/GUARDIAN (EC §48900.1, LC §230.7): The Fullerton School District Board of Trustees has adopted a policy (BP 5144.1, Attachment 1) authorizing teachers to require that a parent/guardian of a pupil who has been suspended by a teacher, to attend a portion of a school day in the child's classroom.
+ATTENDANCE OF SUSPENDED CHILD'S PARENT/GUARDIAN (EC §48900.1, LC §230.7): The Fullerton School District Board of Trustees has adopted a policy (BP 5144.1, Attachment 1) authorizing teachers to require that a parent/guardian of a pupil who has suspended by a teacher, to attend a portion of a school day in the child's classroom.
 Parental attendance may be requested on the day the student returns to class or within one week thereafter.
 No employer may dismiss or in any manner discriminate against an employee for taking time off from work to comply with this requirement.